remyft/GNL/README.md

 # GetNextLine
-_This program written in C allow to read into a file line by line_
+_This program written in C allows to read into a file line by line_

 ## Build & Launch